A/N: I don't own Hogan's Heroes and I don't get paid for this; it is truly a labor of love.

 "Precisely!"
 I said.
 "That's what makes it such a smashing good show!
 Now, tell me about this chap I'm going to do in."

-The entire group of prisoners in the barracks slowly turned to gaze at me in wild surmise.
+The entire group of prisoners in the barracks slowly turned to gaze at me with a wild surmise.

 "You're gonna to do him in?"
 Hogan said in a disbelieving sort of way.